GrosSacASac/pagedown/README.md

 `insertImageDialog`

 When the user clicks the "add image" button, they usually get a little dialog to enter the URL of an image.
-If you want a different behavior (like, in the case of Stack Exchange, a dialog to upload an image), register a plugin on this hook that returns `true` (this tells the editor not to create its own dialog and instead wait for you).
+If you want a different behaviour (like, in the case of Stack Exchange, a dialog to upload an image), register a plugin on this hook that returns `true` (this tells the editor not to create its own dialog and instead wait for you).
 The function is called with a single argument, which is a callback that you should call with the URL of the to-be-inserted image, or `null` if the user cancelled.

 It does not make sense to chain functions on this hook.